aws-deadline/deadline-cloud-for-houdini/docs/user-guide.md

 ## Parallel vs. Sequential Rendering

 For many types of nodes, frames can be rendered independently and in any order.
 For others like simulations, each frame depends on the result of the previous frame and must be rendered sequentially.
-The submitter guesses the optimal rendering strategy for each node, but also allows you to override the default.
+The submitter chooses a rendering strategy for each node based on its type, but also allows you to override the default.

 For parallel rendering, each frame has its own task, and the tasks will be distributed across availble workers.
 For sequential rendering, all frames for a node are rendered in a single task running on a single worker.